 In my previous blog, I discussed the basics of how to start your college list.
 Now it’s time to go more in depth.
-Here are some tips for making a checklist of characteristics you may want to consider in each school—beyond the typical considerations that people around you might suggest.
-This is a list of your “wants” and “needs” that can help you narrow down your college choices even further.
+Here are tips for making a checklist of characteristics you may want to consider in each schoolnbeyond the typical considerations that people around you might suggest.
+You can start by making a list of your “wants” and “needs” to help you narrow down your college choices even further.

 I am not a geography expert, but here are some very general guidelines:

 - If you know you’re going to hate snow, don’t make schools in places such as Michigan, Minnesota, or Alberta, Canada, your first choice.
 Most places within those regions can get upwards of five feet of snow per year!

 - If you’re looking for a cooler, moderate climate, places such as the Pacific Northwest (Oregon, Washington, British Columbia) and the northern half of the East Coast (I’ve heard people suggest New York) may be a good match.
 Keep in mind that the East Coast gets a lot more snow than the West Coast.
 Places such as the San Francisco Bay Area may also be a good match; it’s normally around 50 or 60 degrees Fahrenheit year-round.